n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

 Refer to [HubSpot's API documentation](https://developers.hubspot.com/docs/api/overview){:target=_blank .external-link} for more information about the service.
 The [HubSpot Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.hubspottrigger/) node uses the Webhooks API; refer to [HubSpot's Webhooks API documentation](https://developers.hubspot.com/docs/api/webhooks){:target=_blank .external-link} for more information about that service.

-## Using API app token
+## Using App token

 To configure this credential, you'll need:

-- An API **APP Token**: To generate an app token, create a private app in HubSpot.
+- An **APP Token**: To generate an app token, create a private app in HubSpot.
 Refer to the [HubSpot Private Apps documentation](https://developers.hubspot.com/docs/api/private-apps){:target=_blank .external-link} for detailed instructions.

+Authenticating the credential can fail if you don't use appropriate scopes.
+See [Required scopes for HubSpot node](#required-scopes-for-hubspot-node) for required scopes for this app.

 ## Using Developer API key